 U.S. Health in International Perspective

 In collaboration with the OBSSR, the NRC National Research Council and the IOM Institute of Medicine publish the consensus report “U.S. Health in International Perspective: Shorter Lives, Poorer Health.”
-Conducted at the OBSSR’s request, the study compares life expectancy and health in the United States with those of 16 other wealthy democratic countries.
+Conducted at OBSSR’s request, the study compares life expectancy and health in the United States with those measures in 16 other wealthy democratic countries.
 It finds that U.S. life expectancy and health do not compare well and require a societal commitment to improve.

 Short Courses on Innovative Methodologies*

-The OBSSR issues a FOA Funding Opportunity Announcement in 2013, and again in 2018, to promote educational courses that prepare students to meet biomedical, behavioral, and clinical research needs.
+The OBSSR issues an FOA Funding Opportunity Announcement in 2013, and again in 2018, to promote educational courses that prepare students to meet biomedical, behavioral, and clinical research needs.
 These FOAs also serve to stimulate public health education and outreach geared toward groups underrepresented in behavioral and medical research.

 Dr. William T. Riley Appointed Acting Director (2014) and Then Director of the OBSSR (2015)

 I cannot imagine a more exciting time than now to be a behavioral and social science researcher.
 Advances in technology, open data, and big data analytics are providing new and temporally dense information in large and varied samples.
 Transdisciplinary efforts by diverse disciplines, including genetics, neuroscience, computer science, and engineering, are reinvigorating the behavioral and social sciences with novel approaches and methodologies and are cross-pollinating behavioral and social sciences research approaches into their disciplines as well.